sprout-uci/APEX/README.md

 NOTE: In the violation cases authetication token result (in p3_dout[7:0]) should *NOT* be set to the correct value.
 Since there was a (malicious) violation, the prover should not be able to produce the correct authenticated token (proof of execution).
 By checking the value of "exec" in the simulation window, one can see that exec value switches from 1 to 0 at the time of the violation.

-## Running VAPE via Command Line Simulation

-        cd scripts
-        make run

-This command line simulation is the fastest option, but it will only print the contents of the microcontroller registers at each cycle.
-It is only useful for debugging purposes.
-For more resourceful simulation follow [Running VAPE on Vivado Simulation Tools](#running-vape-on-vivado-simulation-tools).

 ## Running VAPE Verification

-First we need to install the verification tools:

-        cd scripts
-        make install

 To check HW-Mod against VRASED and VAPE LTL subproperties using NuSMV run: